hochstrasserio/wirecard/README.md

 $response = $request->createResponse($client->send($request->createHttpRequest()));
 ```

-Using the response model, you now can redirect customers to Wirecard’s payment confirmation flow, in which they are in turn redirected to PayPal, their bank, or 3-D Secure.
+Using the response model, you now can redirect customers to Wirecard’s payment confirmation flow.
+This flow will then connect your customers to their selected payment provider, e.g. PayPal or 3-D secure, where they’ll confirm the payment.

 ```php
 <?php